abhishekarya1/Hash-Define-myNotes/content/java/conc.md

 This will print numbers from 0 to 10 in order without duplicates.

-### Lock Framework
+### Lock Framework & Semaphores
 Syncs on a `Lock` interface object instead of any Object.
-We have to release lock manually with `unlock()` or else others keep on waiting forever.
+We have to release lock manually with `unlock()` or else other threads keep on waiting forever.
+A thread can acquire a lock multiple times (re-entry) but it itself must release it the same number of times (_hold count_) as other threads can't release a lock acquired by a thread.

 ```java
 Lock lock = new ReentrantLock();